schollz/paracosms/TUTORIAL.md

 after recording, the file is automatically loaded.

-the start of the recording occurs where in the number of the beats you are. this can be seen with the little bouncing square. you can also edit a parameter "RECORDING > rec start beat 1" which will produce a recording with the first transients aligned with the first beat.
+the start of the recording occurs where in the number of the beats you are. this can be seen with the little bouncing square. you can also edit a parameter "RECORDING > rec start to beat 1" which will produce a recording with the first transients aligned with the first beat.

 ### fix synchronizing + metronome

 the recording is guaranteed to be the correct length (whatever length you set it to) but it is not guaranteed to start in the perfect start position.